 What lenders want to see and how tax filings can provide the information

-Importantly, your 2021 tax returns will need to show that your business has gotten through the worst of the pandemic’s challenges and shows signs of post-COVID recovery.
+Importantly, your tax returns and internal balance sheets will need to show that your business has shown post-COVID recovery and proper use of pandemic relief-related funds.
 You’ll also need to show lenders that your business can take on and repay new debt.
-Keep this in mind when discussing your business deductions with your accountant.

 Pursuit can help